Generic name: bismuth subsalicylate, metronidazole, and tetracycline [ BIZ-muth-sub-sa-LISS-i-late, MET-roe-NYE-da-zole, and-tet-ra-SYE-kleen ]

 Do not chew the metronidazole or tetracycline pills.
 Swallow each pill whole.

-To prevent heartburn and damage to the esophagus, be sure to take each dose (especially the bedtime dose) with a full glass of water (8 ounces).
+Take each dose (especially the bedtime dose) with a full glass of water (8 ounces).
+Do not take with milk.

 Take all 4 pills four times daily with meals and at bedtime.

-Use Helidac for the full prescribed length of time, even if your symptoms quickly improve.
-Skipping doses can increase your risk of infection that is resistant to medication.
-Helidac will not treat a viral infection such as the flu or a common cold.
+Keep using Helidac even if your symptoms quickly improve.
+Skipping doses could make your infection resistant to medication.
+Helidac will not treat a viral infection (flu or a common cold).

-This medicine can affect the results of certain medical tests.
+Bismuth can affect the results of certain x-rays or medical tests.
 Tell any doctor who treats you that you are using Helidac.

 Store at room temperature away from moisture and heat.